-England after the Norman Conquest of 1066.
+The name Brewyare arrived in England after the Norman Conquest of 1066.
 The Brewyare family lived in Devon.
 The name comes from the Norman area of Brovera or Brueria, now Breviare, near Caen, in Normandy.
 In its more obvious Old English derivation, the name indicates the bearer is a professional brewer of beers or ales, and stems from the root breowan, of the same meaning.

 Early Origins of the Brewyare family

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
-ANother source provides more detail.
+The surname Brewyare was first found in Devon where they were found "at the time of the Domesday Survey and founded Tor Abbey."
+Another source provides more detail.
 "Of 32 Praemonstratensian monasteries in England, that of Torre, founded and endowed by William de Brewer in 1196, was by far the richest; it was dedicated to Our Holy Saviour, the Virgin Mary, and the Holy Trinity. "

 Henry de Briwere is generally thought to be one of the first recorded there, held five fees in Devon during the reign of King Stephen (1135-1154.)

 Early History of the Brewyare family

-Another 341 words (24 lines of text) covering the years 120 and 1200 are included under the topic Early Brewyare History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brewyare research.
+Another 171 words (12 lines of text) covering the years 1200, 1611, 1626, 1626, 1655, 1624, 1611, 1611, 1744, 1822, 1744, 1776, 1780, 1743, 1724 and 1726 are included under the topic Early Brewyare History in all our PDF Extended History products and printed products wherever possible.